-First-time implementation of IFRS 16

-Refer to note 2.2 to the consolidated financial statements for the related disclosures.

-The company implemented IFRS 16 Leases in 2019 by applying the full retrospective approach.
-The implementation had significant impacts on the group's financial statements and comparison periods.

-In accordance with IFRS 16 the present values of the future lease payments for aircraft, real estate and other qualifying lease arrangements are recognized as right-of-use assets with corresponding lease liabilities on the balance sheet.
-Rent expenses in consolidated income statement were replaced by depreciations from right-of-use assets and financial expenses from lease liabilities.
+Key audit matter in the audit of the group How our audit addresse First-time implementation of IFRS 16 Refer to note 2.2 to the consolidated financial statements for the related disclosures.
+We have evaluated the effectiveness of certair The company implemented IFRS 16 Leases in 2019 We have tested a sa by applying the full retrospective approach.
+The recognized as right-ofimplementation had significant impacts on the group's comparison period and financial statements and comparison periods.
+We have performed In accordance with IFRS 16 the present values of the completeness of lease future lease payments for aircraft, real estate and other lease accounting qualifying lease arrangements are recognized as right- We have tested the of-use assets with corresponding lease liabilities on the calculations. halanco shoot.
+Dont ovnonsos in consolidatod incomo We have accord th balance sheet.
+Rent expenses in consolidated income statement were replaced by depreciations from rightof-use assets and financial expenses from lease liabilities.
 Previously the operating lease payments due in future were presented in the notes of the financial statements as lease commitments at their nominal value.